Life with Your New Equipment

 If you have a problem or concern at any time and believe you need a repair or replacement part, you can contact your local Numotion location or call us at 800-500-9150.

 Your wheelchair should get a full maintenance inspection at least once a year.
-We call this a 19-point check and it’s done at every service appointment.
+We call this a Safety and Performance Inspection and it’s done at every service appointment.
 Our service technicians can perform this service in your home or at one of our locations.
 During this appointment, we will do a thorough inspection of every part including:

 - Motor assemblies